iosp/robil2/src/monitoring/plp_waypoint/docs/wp-navigation-plp.md

 * `positionError < MIN_LOC_ERROR`

 ### Concurrency Conditions
-_Later, we will replace this with "natural" PLP for the entire system.
-That PLP will maintain an "everything is OK" statement_
+_Later, we will replace this with "health" PLP for the entire system_

 * `Bobcat_OK`
 * `IBEO_OK`